buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralActivity.md

 > HISTORY  New entity in IFC2x2.

 { .change-ifc2x4}
-> IFC4 CHANGE  Cardinality of attribute _AssignedToStructuralItem_ relaxed from 1 to 0..1 in order to allow for schema-compliant incomplete models as well as conceptual models without load&mdash;item relationships.
+> IFC4 CHANGE  Cardinality of attribute _AssignedToStructuralItem_ relaxed from 1 to 0..1 in order to allow for schema-compliant incomplete models as well as conceptual models without load—item relationships.

 ****Coordinate Systems****: